nimbella/command-sets/README.md

 Unique features of Nimbella Commander:

 1. **Command Sets:** a convenient way to bundle, share, and install commands into your messaging platform.
-2. **Access Control:** control which users can run, edit, or administer commands
+2. **Access Control:** control which users can run, edit, or administer commands.
-3. **Secrets Management:** securly bind API keys to commands
+3. **Secrets Management:** securly bind API keys to commands.
 4. **Audit Logs and Operator Dashboard:** monitor and administer usage.

 Learn more on how Commander can help you by clicking [here](https://nimbella.com/resources-commander/overview#what-is-commander).